johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup - changes.md

 ### Notes

+WorkflowApp processes transcript texts and transcribes recordings.
+Transcribing recordings requires a <a href="about?id=setup#GoogleCloud">Google Cloud account. </a>

-When WorkflowApp first starts, it creates a folder "DATAFILES" and within it the following 3 sub-folders:
+WorkflowApp creates a sibling folder to the project folder (and TESTDATA), called "DATAFILES".
+Within DATAFILES there are 3 sub-folders:
 * RECEIVED - Any files placed within this folder will be automatically processed.
 * PROCESSING - This contains work folders for processing.
 * COMPLETED - Completed files are placed here.

-The following setting within appsettings.json tells it to copy test files to DATAFILES/RECEIVED.
-The test files include a PDF transcript and an MP4 recording of sample meeetings.

-        "InitializeWithTestData": true,

-WorkflowApp pre-processes the transcript and produces a JSON file with the extracted data.
-If you have set up a <a href="about?id=setup#GoogleCloud">Google Cloud account, </a> it will transcribe the MP4 recording.
-You will find the results of both in the DATAFILES\PROCESSING folder.

-You will note that the initial MP4 transcript and its transcription are spilt into 3-minute work segments.
-This is to allow multiple volunteers to work simultaneously on proofreading the transcription.
+To facilitate testing, WorkflowApp copies test into DATAFILES/RECEIVED, when it starts.
+After you run WorkflowApp, the results of processing the PDF transcipt will be in:

+    DATAFILES\PROCESSING\USA_PA_Philadelphia_Philadelphia__en\2017-12-07\PreProcess.

+The results of transcribing the MP4 file are in:

+    Datafiles\PROCESSING\USA_ME_LincolnCounty_BoothbayHarbor_Selectmen_en\2017-02-15\Fixasr

 ### Process new recordings